 In the event where a manufacturer fails to recognize the imminent need for a recall of a motorcycle part or model and an accident occurs due to deficiency of that part or model, liability generally falls on the manufacturer or upon the person who sold the vehicle.
 It could be on the dealer, but liability would typically fall on all of those parties and they could be held accountable for selling or shipping a defective product.
-Regardless of the type of Glastonbury motorcycle defects and recalls, a skilled motorcycle accident lawyer could advocate on an injured person’s behalf and fight for fair compensation.
+Regardless of the type of motorcycle defect or recall, a skilled Glastonbury attorney could advocate on an injured person’s behalf and fight for fair compensation.

 Difference Between a Motorcycle Defect and Recall

-Contact a Steadfast Attorney About Motorcycle Defects and Recalls in Glastonbury
+Contact a Glastonbury Attorney About Motorcycle Defects and Recalls